-Sometimes, people are sexually assaulted or raped by strangers.
-But even more often, people are sexually assaulted by someone they know – a friend, date, relative, acquaintance, or even a long-time partner or spouse.
+Sometimes, people are sexually assaulted or raped by strangers, but even more often, people are sexually assaulted by someone they know – a friend, date, relative, acquaintance, or even a long-time partner or spouse.
 There is often overlap between domestic violence and sexual assault because one of the ways abusers harm their partners is through sexual assault.

-In every state, spousal rape is also illegal.
-This means that even if you are married, it is illegal for your spouse to have sexual intercourse with you against your will.
+Most legal definitions of rape include vaginal, anal or oral penetration by a body part or an object.
+In every state, spousal rape is also a crime, so even if you are married, it is illegal for your spouse to have sexual intercourse with you against your will.

-Statutory rape is the crime of sex with a minor when the sex is consensual (agreed to by both parties), not forced.
+Statutory rape is the crime of sex with a minor when the sex is agreed to by both parties, not forced.
 The reason why it is considered rape is because the minor is considered to be too young to legally consent to sex or sexual contact.
 The age at which a person is too young to consent to sex or sexual contact varies by state, and often varies by different crimes.
 For example, if an adult has "consensual sex" with a person under the age of 12, that might be rape in the first degree, carrying a heavy sentence.
 If an adult has "consensual sex" with a person who is 16 years old, then that might be rape in the third degree and carry a lighter sentence.
 Also, for a 16 or 17 year old victim, the adult may have to be more than 5 or 10 years older than the victim, depending on the state.
 These are just examples; the rules are very different for every state.
-For specific information about the statutory rape laws in your state, you can send us a message on our Contact Us.
+For specific information about the statutory rape laws in your state, you can send us a message on our Email Hotline.